AlexProgrammerDE/balena-minecraft-server/README.md

 ![Balena Server Logo](images/logo.png)

-# A Minecraft server for the Raspberry Pi 4.
+# A Minecraft server for the Raspberry Pi 4 :star2:
 **Starter project enabling you a Mineccaft Server using just a Raspberry Pi.**

 This project has been tested on Raspberry Pi 4 B 1GB and Raspberry Pi 4 B 4GB.
 We do not recommend using a Raspberry Pi 3 or deeper.
-They have not enough RAM and power to calculate all the things.
+They have not enough RAM and power to calculate all the things. :boom:

 ## Why balenaServer?